 As compared to that, an excellent cut is simply a superior cut diamond with amazing brilliance and fire as well as outstanding symmetry.
 As great as it is, an excellent cut diamond is not always capable of showcasing a Hearts and Arrows pattern.
 And that’s how it differs from a True Heart Cut that possesses the perfect symmetry to reveal an H&A pattern.

 In contrast to that, a similar 1ct.
 True Heart Cut diamond by James Allen will cost you around $8390.
-A comparison between the key features of these two diamonds reveal that the True Heart diamond is graded excellent in terms of its polish and symmetry.
-While the Excellent Cut diamond has a Very Good Symmetry ratio.
+A comparison between the key features of these two diamonds reveals that the True Heart diamond is graded excellent in terms of its polish and symmetry.
+At the same time, the Excellent Cut diamond has a Very Good Symmetry ratio.

 But if you do have the budget and you’re willing to make an investment in the most brilliantly symmetrical and proportionate diamonds, then True Hearts are surely worth it.
 They deliver an unmatchable fire and brilliance.
 On top of that, the Hearts and Arrows pattern is very famous for its ‘cupid effect’.